Roychen651/Roychen651/README.md

 I'm 3rd year Computer Science Student at HIT, Israel.

 ## ⚡ Fun fact:
-I'm eating burger 3 times A week 😂🍔
+I'm eating burger 3 times A week, and crazy about pizza 😂🍔🍕

 ## 📷 My hobby:
 I'm a landscape photographer, I can relax and thinking while I sit infront of the sunset and shot the sunset's silhouette